 Changes made in the Capture NX [Enhancement Steps] or Capture NX 2 [Adjust] section can be applied to pictures in NX Studio by selecting [Apply adjustment steps].
+This tool is not displayed when [Adjust using HDR] is enabled.

-- Note that this applies only to RAW (NEF) pictures edited in Capture NX or Capture NX 2 - For example, changes made in Capture NX 2 using the [Gaussian Blur] and [Photo Effects] tools will not be displayed when the pictures are opened in NX Studio if [Apply adjustment steps] is not selected.
+- Note that this applies only to RAW (NEF) pictures edited in Capture NX or Capture NX 2. - For example, changes made in Capture NX 2 using the [Gaussian Blur] and [Photo Effects] tools will not be displayed when the pictures are opened in NX Studio if [Apply adjustment steps] is not selected.
 Selecting [Apply adjustment steps] applies both the [Gaussian Blur] and [Photo Effects] tools, rendering their effects visible.
 The effects cannot be adjusted, nor can they be viewed or hidden separately.